arnavs04/neurips-ariel-2024/README.md

 # NeurIPS - Ariel Data Challenge 2024
-neurips ariel 2024 challenge: exoplanet analysis codebase, docs, and resources
+repository for neurips ariel 2024 challenge with docs, resource and codebase for the competition.